-Within six months of children becoming 13, they are required to attend 1 or 2 tutorials a week.
-Later teens should aim for 5 a week.
+For children who enroll after 10 years old, compulsory teen enrollment occurs after their 12th birthday.
 The curriculum is ‘anything that the children come up with’ / guided by the staff.
 Everything except Japanese writing is done an English Japanese mix with a push for English only.

 Usually at the start, this comes in the form of answering any and all questions that they can come up with.
 These range from the ordinary (What was the first money?
 What is inside a black hole?
 Why are there 60 minutes to an hour and sixty seconds to a minute?
 Who were the first humans?) to the more philosophical (Is it always wrong to kill people?
 Why do humans go to war?
 Why can humans tell that there is a future?
 Where does the ‘you’ go when you die?
 What is consciousness? and Are there Aliens?) to the difficult (How does RNA work?
 Why is myelin so important for healthy brain cells?
 Why are the heaviest elements all radioactive? and How does consciousness work?).

 Inevitably these discussions reach into history, science, philosophy, anthropology, economics and reasoning.
 While staff are able to answer -any- question that might be posed, the aim is to introduce children to a wide variety of general knowledge in order that they may position themselves in the world before the tutorials give way to gaining gaining narrow technical mastery.